-The Facility Site is located in the Seneca River watershed (USGS Hydrologic Unit 04140201).
-During onsite delineations conducted by EDR, 49 perennial, intermittent, and ephemeral streams were identified, totaling 18,387 linear feet within the Facility Site.
+The Facility Site is located in the Oneida and Chenango River watersheds (USGS Hydrologic Units 04140202 and 02050102, respectively).
+During on-site delineations conducted by EDR, 101 perennial, intermittent, and ephemeral streams were identified, totaling 41,159.1 linear feet within the Facility Site.
 Many of the streams are located adjacent to and/or within active agricultural fields, others flow through forested areas or wooded ravines.
 No aquatic invasive plant species were detected in any surface water within the Facility Site, although some terrestrial invasive species associated with wetland areas were identified (e.g., common reed [Phragmites australis], etc.).
-Streams delineated within the Facility Site are listed in Table 13-1, shown in Figure 14-1, and further described in the Wetland and Stream Delineation Report (Appendix 14-A).
+Streams delineated within the Facility Site are listed in Table 13-1, shown in Figure 14-1 - Revision 2, and further described in the Wetland and Stream Delineation Report (Appendix 14-A - Revision 1).

-Under Article 15 of the Environmental Conservation Law (Protection of Waters), any stream or particular portion of a stream that has been assigned by the NYSDEC any of the following classifications or standards is considered a protected stream: AA, AA(T), A, A(T), B, B(T) or C(T) (6 NYCRR Part 701).
+Under Article 15 of the Environmental Conservation Law (Protection of Waters), the NYSDEC has regulatory jurisdiction over any activity that disturbs the bed or banks of protected streams.
+Any stream, or particular portion of a stream, that has been assigned by the NYSDEC any of the following classifications or standards is considered a protected stream: AA, AA(t), A, A(t), B, B(t) or C(t) (6 NYCRR Part 701).
 A classification of AA or A indicates that the best use of the stream is as a source of water supply for drinking, culinary or food processing purposes; primary and secondary contact recreation; and fishing.
-The best usage of Class B waters are primary and secondary contact recreation and fishing.
+The best usages of Class B waters are primary and secondary contact recreation and fishing.
 The best usage of Class C waters is fishing and non-contact activities.
 Waters with a classification of D represent the lowest classification standard and are not protected under Article 15.
 Streams designated (T) indicate that they support trout and include those more specifically designated (TS) which support trout spawning.

 Table 13-1 lists all delineated streams within the Wetland Study Area.
-As identified in the ORES Final Surface Waters Jurisdictional Determination letter dated November 1, 2024 (see Appendix 13-E), ORES has not asserted State jurisdiction over any of these delineated surface waters and there are no State-protected surface waters within the Wetland Study Area.
+As identified in the ORES Surface Waters Jurisdictional Determination letter dated April 12, 2024 (see Appendix 13-E), ORES has asserted State jurisdiction over 25 of these delineated surface waters, assigning them a C(T) classification.